Assessment of income and assets from business structures for Centrelink payments 043-03010000

 Businesses go through stages of operation, and the assessment of income and assets required in each stage is explained.
 Some of these stages and/or changes include:

-• business being purchased or sold
+- business being purchased or sold

-• business activity commencing or ceasing
+- business activity commencing or ceasing

-• irregular or intermittent business activity
+- irregular or intermittent business activity

-• seasonal or unexpected downturn in business activity
+- seasonal or unexpected downturn in business activity

 Date of event for assessment of business structures

-Exception: for early claims, the DOV is the date of receipt (DOR).
+- For early claims, the DOV is the date of receipt (DOR).

-If a business has a change in its circumstances, the DOV will be the date the customer, or the accountant as their agent, became aware of any change.
+If an ongoing business has a change in its circumstances, the DOV will be the date the customer, or the accountant as their agent, became aware of any notifiable change.
 This will generally occur when the customer or their accountant prepares the annual financial statements used to prepare their annual income tax return.
 The DOV is the date the financial statement or the business income tax return is prepared or signed, whichever is earlier.

 If the tax return and financial statements for more than one year were completed on the same day, further investigation is required to identify if a notifiable event exists for a change in circumstances.
 If there has not been a substantial change in income or assets, there is no notifiable event for a change in circumstances, and only the later of the two financial years should be assessed.